Android-for-Python/Android-for-Python-Users/README.md

 ### Screen Resolution

 Screen resolution can be addressed by specifying font size in units of sp, and widget size in units of dp.
-See [Kivy Metrics](https://kivy.org/doc/stable/api-kivy.metrics.html).
+See [Kivy Metrics](https://kivy.org/doc/stable/api-kivy.metrics.html), and the [Android Documentation](https://developer.android.com/training/multiscreen/screendensities).

 ### Screen Orientation